ldsands/UsefulCodeSnippets/other_software/bash.md

     alias FrequentFolder="cd /mnt/c/user/location/directory"
     echo 'alias FrequentFolder="cd /mnt/c/user/location/directory"' >> ~/.zshrc
     exec "$SHELL"
     ```

+- The screen command allows you to have multiple shells open through one SSH connection.
+This is very useful for the HPC on campus that I use frequently.
+More instructions can be found [here](https://wiki.uiowa.edu/display/hpcdocs/Tips+for+Reducing+the+Number+of+Duo+Two-Factor+Logins#TipsforReducingtheNumberofDuoTwoFactorLogins-ProgramstoReduceSSHLogins:~:text=application.)-,Programs%20to%20Reduce%20SSH%20Logins).
+A few handy commands are shown below:

+    ```sh
+    # list the screens being used
+    screen -ls
+    ```

 - Environment variables are variables that are meant to store different pieces of information (often strings) for use elsewhere.
 Examples might include a token that is personal to you: you can set the environment variable on your computer and  reference it easily in code but do so without exposing your personal token.
 To do this in python you can see [an example](../programming_languages/python/python_commands.md#random-useful-commands).